-Purslane herb is often considered to be a weed in many gardens.
-But, if you get to know this fast-growing, succulent plant, you will discover that it is both edible and delicious.
+Purslane herb is often considered to be a weed in many gardens, but if you get to know this fast-growing, succulent plant, you’ll discover that it is both edible and delicious.
 Growing purslane in the garden can be beneficial for your health and taste buds.

 What is Purslane?